thinkshout/thinkshout/blog/_posts/2014-12-04-oregon-zoo-action-portal.md

 - sharing
 - facebook
 - views
+- wildlife
+- conservation
+- sustainability
+- zoo
 date: 2014-12-04 16:00:00
 ---

 # Oregon Metro Zoo Action Portal

-The main goal of the action portal is to suggest real-world actions anyone can take to help wildlife survive and flourish.
+The Oregon zoo in Portland, approached us develop an action portal component for their Drupal web site.
+The action portal suggests real-world actions anyone can take to help wildlife survive and flourish.
 A social sharing component is important to spread these tips organically.
 Pun intended.
 Like wildflowers.

-[Any given action can support a number of species, and several actions can support a given species.]
+Many sites integrate social sharing.
+There are a couple of things that make the zoo's action portal different.
+The main thing is that by sharing an action, you are saying that you've actually done that action in the real world, and you are encouraging your friends and followers to take the same action.
+The aim is not just generating traffic to the site, but to encourage people to make real change that has a real impact on wildlife.
+Also, the shared content is more personalized, being a combination of a single species and the action that you've taken, plus any additional message the visitor would like to add.

 The original desire was to provide the ability to share an action on several social channels: Facebook, Twitter, etc. During technical planning, it was decided that starting with facebook alone would be the best place to start.
 We would integrate directly with facebook, and track the shares internally with a custom integration code interacting with Facebook's API.